dbt-labs/docs.getdbt.com/website/blog/2022-06-30-extract-sql-function.md

 The EXTRACT function allows you to extract a specified date part from a date/time.
 For example, if you were to extract the month from the date February 14, 2022, it would return 2 since February is the second month in the year.

 > **What is a SQL function?**
 > At a high level, a function takes an input (or multiple inputs) and returns a manipulation of those inputs.
-Some common SQL functions are COALESCE, LOWER, and DATEDIFF.
+Some common SQL functions are [COALESCE](https://docs.getdbt.com/blog/coalesce-sql-love-letter/), [LOWER],(https://docs.getdbt.com/blog/lower-sql-love-letter/) and [DATEDIFF](https://docs.getdbt.com/blog/datediff-sql-love-letter/).
 For example, the COALESCE function takes a group of values and returns the first non-null value from that group.

 ## How to use the EXTRACT function